 In the aquarium it will accept dried foods of a suitable size but should not be fed these exclusively, and as it rarely rises to the surface there’s little point in offering floating products.

 Newly-imported specimens are often in poor condition and can be difficult to acclimatise to aquarium life, so small live foods are recommended as an initial diet with dry and frozen products being introduced as the fish become settled.

 Likely to be intimidated or outcompeted for food by larger or more boisterous tankmates, although the presence of similarly-sized, surface-dwelling species seems to help reduce its shyness.

-Buy as many as possible, ideally 20 or more, as when kept in larger groups the aggression is spread between individuals plus the fish are bolder, more often-seen, and exhibit better colouration.
+Buy as many as possible, ideally 20 or more, as when larger numbers are present the aggression is spread between individuals plus the fish are bolder, more often-seen, and exhibit better colouration.

 Males have a steel-to-deep blue body colouration extending over the majority of the flanks and intense red and black striping in all fins except the pectorals.

-The spots on the body are pearly white to cream-coloured.
-When in spawning condition the abdomen turns reddish, overall body colour intensifies and as a result the pale stripe running lengthways over the top of the head becomes better-defined.
+The spots on the body are pearly white to cream-coloured and in nuptial individuals the abdomen turns reddish, overall body colour intensifies and as a result the pale stripe running lengthways over the top of the head becomes better-defined.

 When the adult fish are well-conditioned a single pair or group comprising one or two males and several females can then be introduced to each container, though it’s worth noting that the more individuals involved the greater the risk of egg predation, plus males may distract each other from females if there’s more than one in the tank.

 Spawning normally presents few problems with around 30 mildly adhesive eggs deposited in a typical event.